DarkThrone/css-training/content/alignment/vertical-centering-techniques.md

 # Vertical centering techniques

-You will learn here different techniques to center content vertically that you can use in different scenarios.
+In this chapter you will learn how to center content vertically using different techniques.

 ## Center content without a fixed height

-If you don't know the size of the content, you can absolute positioned it and then set the `top` and `bottom` property.
-The browser will set those values, and the content will be centered.
+If you don't know the size of the content, you can set `position: absolute` along with `top` and `bottom` properties.
+The browser will set those values automatically.

 ```css
 div{